 Tuesday, December 11, 2018

-The purpose of this post is to consolidate various principles of knowledge and representation into a single system.
-There are 76 posts organized into seven sections: Truth, Knowledge, Language, Representation, Reason, Understanding, Phenomena.
+The purpose of this post is to organize various definitions and principles of epistemology.
+There are 77 posts organized into seven sections: Truth, Knowledge, Language, Representation, Reason, Understanding, Phenomena.

 1. Truth (4)